-Any bill passed by the Legislature takes effect 90 days after its passage unless two-thirds of each house votes to give the bill either immediate effect or earlier of Legislature, of course, may provide for a course, may provi thirds of each house votes to give the bill either immediate effect or earlier effect.
+When $bill{S}$ Any bill passed by the Legislature takes effect 90 days after its passage unless two-thirds of each house votes to give the bill either immediate effect or earlier effect.
 The Legislature, of course, may provide for an effective date that is after the 90th day.
 Under current legislative practice, most bills are given an effective date of September 1 in oddnumbered years (September 1 is the start of the state's fiscal year).